Cat health insurance

 3.1 Coverage amount and deductible

-3.2 Waiting times and exclusion clauses
+3.2 Waiting periods and exclusion clauses

-3.3 Age Limits
+3.3 Age limits

 4. Typical costs of cat health insurance